stennety/mywebsite/_posts/2021-10-22-what-does-quality-mean-to-me.md

 So, the product is judged based on it's Goodness, Usefulness and Correctness alongside other external influences.
 As such any measurement of quality is only a snapshot of the current sentiment of the group of people who you have been able to gather at the point feedback is collected.

-For example Windows XP was considered by many as a huge leap forward in quality when it was first released in October 2001.
+For example Windows XP was considered by many as a huge leap forward in quality when it was first released in 2001.
 But how would you feel if I gave you XP to use now?

 So, the code many not change, the product is the same, but the quality may be reduced over time as context changes.